MicrosoftDocs/dataexplorer-docs/data-explorer/set-timeout-limits.md

         Source
     ```

+> [!TIP]
-For more information, see [configuring Azure Data Explorer connector options in an M Query](/power-query/connectors/azuredataexplorer#configuring-azure-data-explorer-connector-options-in-an-m-query).
+> To learn more, see [configuring Azure Data Explorer connector options in an M Query](/power-query/connectors/azuredataexplorer#configuring-azure-data-explorer-connector-options-in-an-m-query).

 ## SDK